THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Where’s Your Dark Spot for Stargazing?

-You may have to travel some miles to find a dark location or perhaps you are lucky and only need to go a short distance to appreciate star brightness in a dark sky.
+You may have to travel some miles to find a dark spot on Earth or perhaps you are lucky and only need to go a short distance to appreciate star brightness in a dark sky.

 It may become the Holy Grail of astronomy given the extent of light pollution on Earth today.
 Earth’s nights are becoming ever brighter with modern development, making it increasingly harder to find good spots to view and study celestial objects.